Skyemou5/portfolio_website/portfolio_site/content/projects/misc_renders.md

 ## Legos

-I've always had a thing for those see-through Legos, and the red window piece?
-Total eye-candy.
+I've always had a thing for those see-through Legos.
 It’s all about the way they glow when the light hits just right.
-Had to give the bricks a drop in a quick animation – nothing beats the clink and clatter of Legos coming together, even if it's just on screen.
+Had to give the bricks a drop in a quick animation too.

 {{< youtube 7lwwUpRFfXo 800 450 0 1>}}